Interested in this course? Book now for Open Day to find about more

 Sherrie is a Chartered Physiotherapist and a member of the Acucpuncture Association of Chartered Physiotherapists (AACP).
 She is an experienced lecturer and has held various positions as senior physiotherapist in the NHS, specialising in pulmonary rehabilitation, acute care and early orthopedic rehabilitation in the community.
 Her research interest is musculoskeletal injury management and exercise prescription for chronic disease groups.

-Vicki specialises in exercise rehabilitation and has worked with diverse groups including adolescents and injured members if the fire service.
-She supervises clinical practice when students are working in the Marjon Sports Therapy Clinic.
+Vicki specialises in exercise rehabilitation and has worked with diverse groups including adolescents, disabled and injured members of the fire service.
+She currently leads Sport Rehabilitation for the FA High Performance Centre

 Senior LecturerView profile